armin-pfaeffle/atom-minify/README.md

 # atom-minify

-Minifies JS and CSS files, optionally on save; now supporting inline-parameters.
+Minifies JS and CSS files, optionally on save; now supporting inline-parameters and minifier options.

 ---

 Because [minifier](https://atom.io/packages/minifier) is no longer maintained, I created [atom-minify](https://atom.io/packages/atom-minify) which includes **four CSS and three JS minifiers**.
 Another feature is the flexible configuration which should give you full control over minification and created files.
 Inline-parameters complete the way of defining the output.

-*Since version 0.6.0. minifier options are supported!*

-Have a look at the [roadmap](#roadmap) for upcoming features.

 ## Requirements